AI Agent Index

 Pros

-• Full autonomous build cycle from description to deployment: the agent plans, writes code, runs tests, and prepares iOS, Android, and web builds without requiring developer intervention at each step.
+• Full autonomous build cycle from description to deployment: the Compose agent plans, writes code, installs packages, runs tests, fixes its own errors, and prepares iOS, Android, and web builds without requiring developer intervention at each step.
+Runs on its own cloud compute so you can close the tab.

-• Website-to-mobile conversion from a URL: paste a Lovable, Shopify, or WordPress URL and CatDoes ships a native mobile app matching the site, a differentiated capability versus web-only AI builders.
+• Website-to-mobile conversion from a URL: paste a Lovable, Shopify, or WordPress URL and CatDoes ships a native mobile app matching the site, a differentiated capability versus web-only AI builders like v0 by Vercel and Bolt.new.

-• Six-tier public pricing from $0 to $399/month: the free tier supports web app deployment, Starter at $42/month enables iOS and Android app store submission, making mobile app building accessible at lower price points than hiring developers.
+• Six-tier public pricing from $0 to $399/month with Supabase backend included on every plan: the free tier supports web app deployment, Starter at $42/month enables iOS and Android app store submission, making mobile app building accessible at lower price points than hiring developers.

 Limitations